Start Designing for Free!

 Save the Date Wording Examples

-Five complete examples, ranging from traditional to relaxed.
+Six general examples, ranging from traditional to relaxed.
 Adjust names, dates, and cities to make them yours.

 Mr. and Mrs. William Hartley and Mr. and Mrs. Robert Aldridge announce the upcoming marriage of Caroline and Benjamin Saturday, the Fourteenth of June, Two Thousand Twenty-Seven Newport, Rhode Island Formal invitation to follow

-Example 2: Modern, Couple Hosting
+Modern: Couple Hosting

 Natalie Bishop and James Tran are getting married.
 August Twenty-Second, Two Thousand Twenty-Seven Hudson, New York Save the date — invitation to follow [wedding website URL]